CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

  });
 ```

 Now we're ready to run our unit test.
-Run `yarn test` and leave it running for the remainder of this section.
+Run `yarn test` and leave it running for the remainder of this chapter.
 Jest will run our unit test, and we'll get the following error:

 ```sh
  FAIL  src/components/__tests__/RestaurantList.spec.js